Board and Regional Chair elections

-An ACE New Zealand Regional Chair is an ACE member who has the desire to provide consulting leadership in their region aligned to the ACE New Zealand strategy.
+An ACE New Zealand Regional Chair is anyone from an ACE member firm who wants to provide consulting leadership in their region aligned to the ACE New Zealand strategy.
 They also want to expand their professional network, positively shape the future of the industry and give back to the sector.
-They have time to invest, mid-level experience, and are involved in the business side of consulting and engineering.
+They have time to invest, have mid-level experience, and are involved in the business side of consulting and engineering.

 An ACE New Zealand Regional Chair is the key regional contact between ACE New Zealand and our members.
 We want you to show consulting leadership in your region aligned to the ACE New Zealand strategy by: